The Balance Sheet is also known as a Statement of Financial Position (or Condition) or an Assets and Liabilities report.

 Assets = Liabilities + Equity

 This is also known as your liquidity or working capital.
-This tells you whether you have enough cash, money in the bank, or assets that can quickly be converted to cash to pay your bills.
-If you don’t, your business could hit difficulties and could even be forced to cease trading.
+It tells you if you have enough cash, money in the bank, or assets that can be quickly converted to cash to pay your bills.

 The formula for working this out is to divide your current assets by your current liabilities.